marwensaid/DevStackIo-bak/README.md

 DevStackIo-maven
 ==========

-Java EE 7 Development using Couchbase java-client 2+
+Java EE 7 Development using Couchbase java-client sdk 2+

 <h3>About</h3>
 Classes to facilitate EE 7 Web Application Development using java-client 2+